-We first estimate the average policy effect across the post-policy years, allowing only a level shift in ES ratings (Column 1 of Table 2).
-Joining the Connect program increases a firm's ES rating by 14.1% on average post-policy.21 When firms exit, their ES ratings do not experience a drop in the first year but begin declining at 7.1% per year thereafter.
+We first estimate the average policy effect across the post-policy years, allowing only a level shift in ES ratings (Column 1 of Table 3).
+Joining the Connect program increases a firm's ES rating by 14.1% on average post-policy.27 When firms exit, their ES ratings do not experience a significant drop in the first year but begin declining at 7.1% per year thereafter.
 Column 2 is the benchmark regression.
 ES ratings increase 16.3% in the first year and increase by 11.5% annually thereafter.
 When evaluated at the mean ES rating (6.22) in 2013, the last full year without the Connect program, this equals a jump of 1.01 and an annual increase of 0.72.
 This compares to an average annual increase in ES ratings of 0.74 across all firms before 2013.
 Although the significant uptake in HKF shareholdings did not occur until a couple of years after the Connect programs began (Figure 1), the immediate increase in ES performance may have resulted from firms' desire to immediately begin signalling to build foreign investors' confidence.
-The effect upon exiting (-9.2%) equals 0.57, evaluated at the mean in 2013.
-These results indicate that the Connect program led to increased ES ratings for firms, and that these increases began reversing if a firm left the program.
+The annual decline upon exiting (-9.2%) equals 0.57, evaluated at the mean in 2013.